 In many organisations the challenge would be harmonisation between CSR, ethical or sustainability practitioners and commercial practices and drivers.
 Raising awareness and sharing of critical information from a due diligence mapping of FOA (assessing where FOA is established or not) to ensure commercial interests don’t undermine activity in support of workers’ rights and protections.

 ETI’s guide to buying responsibility draws on the findings of a collaborative supplier survey run in partnership between the joint ethical trading initiatives and the ILO, with support from SEDEX.
 The guide includes best practice examples and outlines the five key business practices that influence wages and working conditions.

 Reporting on FOA, CB and worker representation

-A set of internal information or data on FOA, CB and worker representation can be used in multiple ways – equally, ETI reports can be used as evidence in other reporting requirements and visa versa.
-This saves both money and time.
+A set of internal information or data on FOA, CB and worker representation can be used in multiple ways.